About Eric

 Eric has been finalist at the South Florida Folk Festival Competition and the 5th Street Festival.
 He was a semi-finalist at the Wildflower Festival competition.
 His songs have won Honorable Mention in the Billboard Songwriter Contest, the Great American Song Contest, and have been part of a United Nations project, called "New Songs for Peace."

-He's has shared a stage with many contemporary songwriters, including as David Wilcox, Joan Baez, Tom Prasada-Rao, Cary Cooper, Terri Hendrix, James McMurtry, Jana Stanfield, The Burns Sisters, Rachel Bissex, Peter Mayer, Bethany Yarrow, Rhett Butler, Beth Wood, Brad Thompson, Elizabeth Wills, Bill Nash and Annie Benjamin.
+Eric has shared a bill with many contemporary songwriters, including as David Wilcox, Joan Baez, Tom Prasada-Rao, Cary Cooper, Terri Hendrix, James McMurtry, Jana Stanfield, The Burns Sisters, Rachel Bissex, Peter Mayer, Rhett Butler, Beth Wood, Brad Thompson, Elizabeth Wills, Bill Nash and Annie Benjamin.

 He serves as Senior Pastor at Kessler Park UMC.
 For seventeen years, Eric was Senior Pastor at Northaven UMC in Dallas.
 Eric speaks, teaches, and preaches on topics of social justice and progressive theology.
 He was arrested at the White House, supporting the rights of immigrants, and is a feirce supporter of women, people of color, and the LGBTQ+ community.